Tensor network simulation for the frustrated $J_1$-$J_2$ Ising model on the square lattice: introduction

-The upper limit $g^*$ keeps decreasing with the numerical simulations improving.
-In the range $1/2<g\leq0.9$, the phase transition between striped phase and paramagnetic phase was determined as the weak first order by MC simulation\cite{21}.
-However, the smaller $g$ above $1/2$, the bigger the system size is needed for the reliable MC simulation.
-Whereafter, Jin \emph{et al.} concluded that $g^*\simeq0.67$ by numerically mapping $J_1$-$J_2$ model to Ashkin-Teller (AT) model also with $Z_4$ symmetry breaking\cite{22, 24}.
-In addition, they claimed the pseudo-first-order behavior at $g\gtrsim g^*$.
-MC simulations with larger system size strengthened their conclusion\cite{23} and recent cluster mean-field (CMF)\cite{26} also mentioned the consistent results.
+The upper limit $g^*$ keeps decreasing with improved numerical simulations.
+For smaller $g$ above $\frac{1}{2}$, the bigger system size is needed for a reliable MC simulation.
+The $g^*$ varied from $0.9$~\cite{21} to $0.67$~\cite{22, 24}, where the $J_1$-$J_2$ Ising model was numerically mapped to the Ashkin-Teller (AT) model which also exhibits $Z_4$ symmetry breaking.
+Jin {\it et al}. found a weak first-order phase transition at $g<g^*$ and the pseudo-first-order behavior at $g\gtrsim g^*$~\cite{22, 24}.
+Monte Carlo simulations with larger system sizes strengthened their conclusion~\cite{23} and the recent cluster mean-field (CMF) method~\cite{26} also mentioned consistent results.
+Recently, a numerial transfer matrix study was carried out for extensive frustrated lattice models~\cite{huyi}.
+In Table~\ref{prworks} we summarize previous results of $g>\frac{1}{2}$ in the literature.

-Reaching the conclusion of both weak first-order phase transition and continuous phase transition with pseudo-first-order behaviors, the finite-size effect is a challenge what MC and CVM simulations face.
-The tensor network algorithms we adopt can approach the thermodynamic limit.
-Recently, it was applied to calculate $J_1$-$J_2$ frustrated model\cite{adil}, and fix the Berezinskii-Kosterlitz-Thouless phase transition in the classical clock model\cite{SL}.
-The tensor renormalization group performed well in the spin glass model\cite{wangc}.
-Based on higher-order singular value decomposition (abbreviated as HOTRG) simulation for three dimensional Ising model fixed the phase transition temperature to the seventh decimal place\cite{46}.
-The projected entangled simplex state scenario brought the remarkable breakthrough in the quantum frustration model\cite{prx-xie,prl-liao}.
+Reaching the conclusion of both a weak first-order phase transition and a continuous phase transition with pseudo-first-order behaviors, the finite-size effect is a notorious issue which MC and CVM simulations cannot avoid.
+In contrast, tensor network algorithms allow us to approach the thermodynamic limit.
+Recently, tensor network methods were applied to the $J_1$-$J_2$ Ising model~\cite{adil} and pin down the Berezinskii-Kosterlitz-Thouless phase transition in the classical clock model~\cite{SL}.
+Levin and Nave proposed the tensor renormalization group (TRG) approach~\cite{Levin}.
+The TRG approach also performs well in the spin glass model~\cite{wangc}.
+Combining the TRG and higher-order singular value decomposition (HOTRG)~\cite{46}, the phase transition temperature of the three-dimensional Ising model was determined to the seventh decimal place~\cite{wangshun}.